Flat Bat Path On Swing Plane Spine Angle Baseball Softball Line Drive Hitting Drill Secrets | Getting Better At Batting By Yourself Tips For Beginners

-This weekend I worked with a professional hitter Zack Esquerra, from the San Diego area, who was recently released after a couple years in the Diamondbacks organization on this very topic.
+This weekend I had the great opportunity to work with a professional hitter Zack Esquerra, from the San Diego area, who was recently released after a couple years in the Diamondbacks organization on this very topic.

 - Adrian Beltre: pitch-plane mastery,